-- ◆ In 1970, the United States and Western Europe together accounted for over 60% of World trade.
-By comparison, East Asia and South Asia combined accounted for less than 10% of World trade. - ◆ In 1990, the United States and Western Europe together still accounted for approximately 55% of World trade while East Asia and South Asia combined accounted for just over 10% of World trade. - ◆ By 2011, the share of United States and Western Europe in World trade has declined to below 45% whereas the share of East Asia and South Asia has risen to 30%.
+In 1970, the United States and Western Europe together accounted for over 60% of world trade.
+By comparison, East Asia and South Asia combined accounted for less than 10% of world trade.
+In 1990, the United States and Western Europe together still accounted for approximately 55% of world trade, while East Asia and South Asia combined accounted for just over 10% of world trade.
+By 2011, the share of United States and Western Europe in world trade has declined to below 45%, whereas the share of East Asia and South Asia has risen to 30%.

-The Distribution of Total International Trade in Goods and Services, 1970

-The Distribution of Total International Trade in Goods and Services in 1970
+Figure 10: The Distribution of Total International Trade in Goods and Services in 1970 Figure 11: The Distribution of Total International Trade in Goods and Services in 2011